Overview

 How this improves agent behavior

+The Insight Tree changes what retrieval can return.
 Without an understanding layer, retrieval mostly returns fragments: individual facts, snippets, or past messages.
 The agent then has to infer the larger pattern during every task.
+With the Insight Tree, retrieval can return both evidence and interpretation.| Query | Flat memory may return | Insight Tree can add |

 | ”How should I write for this user?” | Past comments about documentation. | A stable preference for implementation-grounded, differentiated technical writing. |